learn-co-curriculum/phrg-rspec-intro/README.md

 end
 ```

-The `before` method takes an optional argument of a symbol for how often the its code will run. `before(:each)` and `before(:all)` are two examples.
+The `before` method takes an optional argument of a symbol for how often its code will run. `before(:each)` and `before(:all)` are two examples.
 In the snippet above, no argument is specified, so `before` defaults to `:each`, which means the code will run before every `it` block.

 While the snippet above looks appealing in some ways, there is actually a lot of extra code getting run.
 Not only will `@valid_attributes` and `@invalid_attributes` be assigned a value for both of our tests, but they will also be assigned for all the tests in the `"other stuff"` context.
 Those variable assignments are unnecessary as we keep adding tests, and so it will slow down our test run cycle.
 This is not a great use for the `before` helper method.